dgraph-io/dgraph/wiki/content/deploy/ludicrous-mode.md

 Ludicrous mode is available in Dgraph v20.03.1 or later.

 Ludicrous mode allows Dgraph database to ingest data at an incredibly fast speed, but with fewer guarantees.
 In normal mode, Dgraph provides strong consistency.
-In Ludicrous mode, Dgraph provides eventual consistency (or *optimistic replication*), so any mutation that succeeds should be available eventually.
+In Ludicrous mode, Dgraph provides eventual consistency, so any mutation that succeeds should be available eventually.
 This means changes are applied more slowly during periods of peak data ingestion, and might not be immediately reflected in query results.
 If Dgraph crashes unexpectedly, there could be unapplied mutations which **will not** be picked up when Dgraph restarts.

 Because Dgraph with Ludicrous mode enabled is eventually consistent, it is a good fit for any application where maximum performance is more important than strong real-time consistency and transactional guarantees (such as a social media app or game app).